 Common Characteristics in Children and Adults

-Autistic children and adults may exhibit a range of traits that vary widely among individuals.
+Autistic children and adults may exhibit a range of traits that vary widely.
 Common characteristics include:

-• Social Differences: Challenges in interpreting social cues, maintaining eye contact, or understanding social norms.
+• Social differences: Challenges interpreting social cues, maintaining eye contact, or understanding social norms

 Sensory Sensitivities and Repetitive Behaviors

-• Sensory Tools: Using items like noise-canceling headphones or fidget devices to manage sensory input.
+• Sensory tools: Noise-canceling headphones or fidget devices manage sensory input

-• Social Skills Training: Learning to interpret social cues and engage in interactions comfortably.
+• Social skills training: Learning to interpret social cues and engage comfortably

 Educational Challenges and Accommodations

-• Sensory-Friendly Environments: Adjustments to lighting, seating arrangements, or noise levels.
+• Sensory-friendly environments: Adjustments to lighting, seating, or noise levels

 Employment Barriers and Inclusivity

-• Interview Processes: Traditional interviews may not effectively showcase an autistic person’s abilities.
+• Interview processes: Traditional interviews may not effectively showcase abilities

 Role of Community and Family Support

-Family and community play a vital role in supporting autistic individuals.
-This support can involve:
+Family and community play a vital role in support:

-• Emotional Support: Providing encouragement, understanding, and validation of experiences.
+• Emotional support: Providing encouragement, understanding, and validation

 Strong support networks enhance quality of life and empower autistic individuals to pursue their goals.